0xGr1tL1/web_writeups/baby_steps/Readme.md

 ### Step 2: Application Analysis
 ![app.js](appjs.png)

-By analyzing the app.js file, I was able to identify key components and understand how the application processes requests.

 ### Step 3: Finding the Encoded Data
 Through source code analysis, I discovered a base64-encoded string that appeared to contain important information.
 The encoded string was: